skilld-labs/plasmactl-bump/README.md

 As a developer:

 - Update several existing resources in package repo (e.g., change a template, task, dependency).
-- Run `plasmactl bump` to update the resource version during developments.
+- Run `plasmactl bump` to update the resources versions during developments.
 - Update `plasma-compose.yaml` in domain repo with new tag or branch.
 - Run `plasmactl compose --conflicts-verbosity --skip-not-versioned`.
 - Run `plasmactl bump --sync`.

 **Expected Outcome:**

-Updated resources should be bumped.
-All dependent resources of bumped resources should be updated.
-Result of previous propagation should be copied to preserve propagation history.
+- Result of previous propagation is copied to preserve propagation history.
+- Updated resources in package repository are bumped.
+- All dependent resources of bumped resources are updated.

 Test status: **?**